No-Code and Progressive Activation in Government Resource Planning

 Configuration and Progressive Activation

 FreeBalance had become successful at implementing software quickly.
-Our first implementation, in Kosovo, took 26 days.
+Our implementation in Kosovo took just 26 days.
 The operational system at the time including budget controls, cheque printing, and a chart of accounts structure.
 Accounting functions came later.
 As did treasury, and decentralized controls.
 The configuration approach in previous versions of FreeBalance software facilitated quick wins.
-We realized that we could “progressively activate” any government to advanced public finance functions as enjoyed in the Government of Canada.
+We realized that we could “progressively activate” any government to advanced public finance functions as enjoyed by our first and longest standing customer, the Government of Canada.

 Governments seek progress and modernization, supported by GRP systems for: